tanaikech/taking-advantage-of-google-apps-script/README.md

-# Taking Advantage of Google Apps Script
+# Taking Advantage of Google Apps Script (Tanaike's list)
 <a name="TOP"></a>
-Here, CLI tools, libraries, Add-ons, Reports, Benchmarks and Sample Scripts for taking advantage of Google Apps Script which are publishing in [my blog](https://tanaikech.github.io/), [Gists](https://gist.github.com/tanaikech) and [GitHub](https://github.com/tanaikech) are summarized.
+Here, CLI tools, libraries, Add-ons, Reports, Benchmarks and Sample Scripts for taking advantage of Google Apps Script which are publishing in my [blog](https://tanaikech.github.io/), [Gists](https://gist.github.com/tanaikech) and [GitHub](https://github.com/tanaikech) are summarized.
 If these are useful for you, I'm glad.

 <br>